-This sub-fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+This sub-fund invests at least 80% of its net assets in investments that are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+Within this category, at least 1% of the sub-fund's net assets qualify as socially sustainable investments (#1A Sustainable).
+The actual share of socially sustainable investments depends on the market situation and the investable investment universe.